gantry/docs-old/Docs/joomla/tutorials/creating_popup_login.md

 </fields>
 ~~~

 This code sets up the parameters for the login feature.
-It indicates which module position your link/button will appear, as well as states what the link text will be (Member Login in our example, this will now be able to be edited via an input field in the template administration).
+It indicates which module position your link/button will appear, as well as states what the link text will be.
+In our example, it's Member Login.
+This will now be able to be edited via an input field in the template administration.

 Step 6: Adding the CSS